 Atmospheric Transmissivity

-The atmospheric transmissivity (T) is defined as the transmittance, or proportion of light from a source, that remains after passing through a specified distance through the atmosphere, at sea level.
+The atmospheric transmissivity (T) is defined as the transmittance, or proportion of light from a source, that remains after passing through a specified distance through the atmosphere at sea level.
 This is expressed as a ratio.
 But since the atmosphere is not uniform over the observing distances of most visual aids, a representative value is used:

 typically, the atmospheric transmissivity is taken as T = 0.74 over one nautical mile, meaning that 26% of the light is "lost" every one nautical mile due to the atmospheric transmissivity;